History: First Issued: November 21, 1997. Last Revised: May 30, 2023.

 NCSU POL05.20.02 – Emeritus/Emerita Faculty Status for Faculty and Senior Administrators

-The NC State Phased Retirement Program (PRP) provides the opportunity for eligible full-time tenured faculty members, who meet certain age and service conditions, to retire and change from full-time to half-time employment at the university for three (3) years.
-PRP employment consists of a half-time workload and a half-time salary based on the last year’s appointment salary (minus any administrative salary supplement).
-Upon entering the PRP, a faculty member relinquishes his or her permanent tenure in exchange for a three (3) year fixed-term contract.
+1.1 The NC State Phased Retirement Program (PRP) provides the opportunity for eligible full-time tenured faculty members, who meet certain age and service conditions, to retire and change from full-time to half-time employment at the university for three (3) fiscal years.
+Upon entering the PRP, a faculty member relinquishes their permanent tenure in exchange for a three (3) fiscal year fixed-term contract.

 A full-time tenured faculty member at NC State who meets the conditions set forth in 2.1.1, 2.1.2 and 2.1.3 is eligible to apply for participation in the PRP.
 For the purpose of eligibility to participate in the PRP, the definition of full-time faculty is the same as used in the determination of eligibility for employee benefits.
 To be eligible, the faculty member must:

-2.1.2. be age 62 or older upon entering PRP for Teachers’ and State Employees’ Retirement System (TSERS) participants, and be at least age 59 ½ upon entering PRP for Optional Retirement Program (ORP) participants; and
+2.1.2 be age 62 or older upon entering PRP for Teachers’ and State Employees’ Retirement System (TSERS) participants, or be at least age 59 ½ upon entering PRP for Optional Retirement Program (ORP) participants; and

 A full-time administrator or an EHRA professional, who also holds faculty tenure is eligible to participate in the PRP after: